thenexthub/Codira/docs/archive/NamespaceLevelVarsAndTopLevelCode.rst

 unix hackers (in perl, bourne shell, ruby, etc) are really just simple command line apps that may have a few helper functions and some code that runs.
-While not essential, it is a great secondary goal to make these sorts of simple apps easy to write in Swift as well.
+While not essential, it is a great secondary goal to make these sorts of simple apps easy to write in Codira as well.

 Top-Level code and lazily evaluated variable initializers don't mix well, nor does top level code and multiple actors.
 As such, the logical semantics are: